 Pun Pun Vegetarian Restaurant

 Chiang Mai has many astonishing vegetarian restaurants, but Pun Pun takes the cake when it comes to the story behind the meal.
 Self proclaimed as a “centre for self reliance,” they’re not lying; they run their own organic farm and promote sustainable lifestyles locally, the restaurant maintained as the urban centre for both feeding its produce to the public and educating interested parties in their sustainability projects.
 The food they dish up is both fresh and inventive, and well worth a visit or two.
 It’s also possible to visit the farm as a day trip, or on a 2 day/3 night cookery course.
+Oyster sauce is used in a lot of their dishes, so if this is a concern then be sure to ask before ordering.

 A hidden gem